Increase Access, Unlock Potential

 The Inclusive Higher Education Technical Assistance Center (IHETAC) of New York at Syracuse University helps colleges and universities across New York State develop, expand and strengthen inclusive higher education programs that give individuals with intellectual and developmental disabilities opportunities to thrive academically, socially and professionally.

-Through collaboration, innovation and advocacy, IHETAC of New York works to create equitable learning environments that celebrate diversity and unlock the potential of every student.
+Through collaboration, innovation and advocacy, IHETAC of New York works to create inclusive college campuses that celebrate diversity and unlock the potential of every student.

 The core elements of our services are: